 A business must register for a sales tax permit in Tennessee when:

-- Selling taxable products and services annually in Tennessee.
+- Making retail sales or selling taxable services in Tennessee.

 - Employees (including sales representatives or agents) are working in Tennessee